nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option specifies the poll timeout for the TCP connection, in seconds.

-.. option:: CONFIG_SLM_DATAMODE_TERMINATOR - Pattern string to terminate data mode

-   This option specifies a pattern string to terminate data mode.
-   The default pattern string is "+++".

-.. option:: CONFIG_SLM_DATAMODE_SILENCE - Silence time to exit data mode

-   This option specifies the time (in seconds) of UART silence before and after the pattern string that is used to exit data mode.
-   The default value is 1 second.

 .. option:: CONFIG_SLM_SMS - SMS support in SLM

    This option enables additional AT commands for using SMS service.